CopernicaMarketingSoftware/Documentation/Mailerq/4.3/mgmt-local.md

-# Management console: local email addresses
+# Management console: Local Email Addresses

 MailerQ features a [built in SMTP server](smtp-server).
 This SMTP server allows you to use SMTP to inject email into MailerQ.